 By Stephanie Younger •

-In late January, during my break in between college lectures, I was scrolling through my Facebook news feed when I suddenly came across a blog post, in which the author, a white woman, claims that “Karen” memes are “misogynistic,” and make white women feel “marginalized,” and “invisible,” and as though their needs (translation: entitled demands or unnecessary attention) do not matter.
-I immediately stopped scrolling, clicked on the link, and read the article, and the author laments of the mild inconveniences white women are met with during interactions with people in customer service.
-She then proceeds to lament of the many minor struggles that come with relationships between [white] women, their [white] husbands and their [white] children, and eventually concludes her overall message by defending the “Karen’s” of the world as “[white] women [who are] trying to be seen and heard.”
-Weeks prior to reading that blog post, I remembered when Lakisha Watson-Moore (@BougieBlackGirl) tweeted a quote from Black feminist author and poet, bell hooks, who wrote in her 1984 book entitled, “Feminist Theory: From Margin to Center.”
+In late January, I was scrolling through my Facebook news feed during my break in between college lectures when I came across a blog post, in which the author, a white woman, claims that “Karen” memes are “misogynistic,” and make white women feel “marginalized,” and “invisible,” and as though their needs (translation: demanding labor from Black people, people of color and service workers) do not matter.
+The author laments of the mild inconveniences white women are met with during interactions with customer service workers, and relationships between [white] women, their [white] husbands and their [white] children.
+She eventually concludes her overall message by defending the “Karen’s” of the world as “[white] women [who are] trying to be seen and heard.”
+Weeks prior to reading that blog post, Lakisha Watson-Moore (@BougieBlackGirl) tweeted a quote from Black feminist author and poet, bell hooks, who wrote in her 1984 book entitled, “Feminist Theory: From Margin to Center.”

 bell hooks is absolutely right that in spite of facing racism, Black men still have the power to marginalize women, and also that in spite of facing misogyny, white women still have the power to marginalize Black folks.
 Black men and white women alike carry a long legacy of especially being complicit in the marginalization of Black women.
 So, here is my stance on “Karen” memes – they’re not sexist, nor are they racist against white women.